anonymous673/anonymous/README.md

 ### Other visualization results for interpretation consistency (related to Section 3)
-1-D Plot for the DoI(49) distributions of negative and positive samples. (a) Training data. (b) Test data.
+1-D Plot for the DoI distributions of negative and positive samples. (a) Training data. (b) Test data.
 We can observe how two distributions are separated and formed according to training progress.

 ![GitHub Logo](/figure7.png)